 - Use a pry bar to gently remove any baseboards and shoe molding from around the floor.
 To help you remember the order in which the baseboards belong, number the back of each piece with a pencil to indicate its position in the room.

-- Fit the sander with a 60-grit sandpaper pad.
+- Fit the sander with an 80-grit sandpaper pad.

 - Sand the floors.
 Cork